JoshWang3/Chuwa20250609/Coding/java-assignment-3/README.md

 **8.Explan static keyword?
 (Field, Method, Class).
 When do we usually use it?**

+- **Static Fields(Variables)**
---**Static Fields(Variables)**: Static variables are associated with the class, not with objects.
+  	- Static variables are associated with the class, not with objects.
-			      Shared among all objects of the class.
+        - Shared among all objects of the class.
-			      Accessed directly using the class name
+  	- Accessed directly using the class name
-			      Useful for constants or data shared by all instances
+	- Useful for constants or data shared by all instances
 ```java
 public class Example {
    static int count = 0; // Static field